exa04/cyma/README.md

 ## ✨ Overview

-Cyma is a collection of flexible, composable views that you can use to make rich plug-in user interfaces with ease.
+CYMA is a collection of flexible, composable views that you can use to make rich plug-in user interfaces with ease.
 It uses various custom data structures for real-time visualizers, allowing you to easily build beautiful, performant plug-in UIs.